 1 Persons resident in the United States are those who are physically located in the United States and who have resided, or expect to reside, in this country for 1 year or more.
-For more information on residence, see "Definitions and Concepts" in chapter 8 of this handbook.
+For more information on residence, see "Definitions and Concepts" in Chapter 8: Net Exports of Goods and Services.

-2 For more information on legal forms, see Chapter 2 of this handbook.
+2 For more information on legal forms, see Chapter 2: Fundamental Concepts.

 3 Rental and royalty income are reported on IRS Schedule E, Supplemental Income and Loss, a section of the individual income tax return.
-"Other private business" also includes entities that are not required to file, but would be so required if they met size or income criteria.
+"Other private business" also includes entities that are not required to file but would be so required if they met size or income criteria.